 A plan for redevelopment of the Wilde Lake Village Center was approved by the Wilde Lake Architectural Committee and the Howard County Department Planning Board in 2012.
 It includes mixed use development with new residential buildings and reconfigured retail & office space.
 Construction started in Summer 2013 and Phase I is scheduled to be complete late Spring 2014.

-Village was named for Frazar Wilde, past Chairman of the Board of Connecticut General Life Insurance Company (major investor in the early days of Columbia).
+Village was named for Frazar Wilde, past chairman of Connecticut General Life Insurance Company (major investor in the early days of Columbia).